cj-mills/christianjmills/_posts/2020-12-17-In-Game-Style-Transfer-Experiments-1.md

 ![mosaic](..\images\in-game-style-transfer-experiments\part-1\mosaic.jpg)

 Instead, you need to provide a few stylized examples of images from your training dataset.
-I just used the style transfer model I've been working with to generate these examples.
+I just used the `fast_neural_style` model to generate these examples.
 However, you need to put in a bit more work to get the best results.
-You need to create image masks for each image in the dataset like the one below.
+This involves creating masks for each image in the dataset like the one below.

 ![111_mask](..\images\in-game-style-transfer-experiments\part-1\111_mask.png)